impacthubauckland/www/content/about-us.md

   <div class="space-y-4">
         <img class="w-auto h-56 rounded-2xl mx-auto" src="/images/stefan-photo.jpg" alt="">
       <p class="text-lg font-medium">
-      [Stefan Rüegg](https://www.linkedin.com/in/stefan-r%C3%BCegg-b488296/) is a co founder of Impact Hub Auckland and also [Proxima Global](http://proxima.global/).
+      <a href="https://www.linkedin.com/in/stefan-r%C3%BCegg-b488296/">Stefan Rüegg</a> is a co founder of Impact Hub Auckland and also <a href="http://proxima.global/">Proxima Global</a>.
 He is a highly versatile strategist, networker and change agent whose work focuses on catalysing positive social and environmental impact in business.
 He combines more than fifteen years of sustainability experience as a business consultant and corporate sustainability analyst.
 Originally he qualified as an environmental scientist from Switzerland’s leading scientific university.
       </p>
   </div>
 </figure>